jesmin-n/hackjam-game/README.md

-# hackjam-playlist
+# hackjam-game
-A web app built at HackJam 2015 that lets users stream music & compile playlists from Soundcloud, Youtube, and other platforms.
+A web app built at HackJam 2015 using Flask.
-Built with love using Flask!